 TIP: You can use tax credits to lower your premium and cost-sharing reduction subsidies to lower out-of-pocket cost-sharing amounts.

 Cost Sharing and ObamaCare

-Cost sharing keeps premiums low, but it can also deter people seeking the care they need due to high up-front costs on lower premium plans.
-For this reason, the Affordable Care Act requires all plans provide minimum benefits, minimum protections, and minimum value.
-In short this means plans have to cover at least an average of 60% of covered costs and must provide services from ten categories of minimum benefits (some basics without cost sharing at all).
+Cost-sharing keeps premiums low, but it can also deter people from seeking the care they need due to high up-front costs on lower-premium plans.
+For this reason, the Affordable Care Act requires all plans to provide minimum benefits, minimum protections, and minimum value.
+In short, this means plans have to cover at least an average of 60% of covered costs and must provide services from ten categories of minimum benefits (some basics without cost-sharing at all).